-Frank Goldberg is Associate General Counsel of Intellectual Property at ContextLogic Inc. (d/b/a Wish), where he leads the company’s IP practice.
+Frank Goldberg is Deputy General Counsel at ContextLogic Inc. (d/b/a Wish), where he leads the company’s global IP practice.
 He specializes in trademark and copyright prosecution and enforcement, counseling, and litigation.
-He also advises on marketing, IP licenses, patent issues, open source, and general intellectual-property matters.
+He also advises on anti-counterfeiting, marketing, IP licensing, patents, open source, and general intellectual-property and eCommerce matters.

 Before joining Wish, Frank was Associate General Counsel of Intellectual Property at Zynga Inc., where he focused on intellectual property clearance, prosecution and litigation, marketing, product, and video-game specific legal issues.
 Prior to Zynga, Frank was Corporate Counsel at Gap Inc., focusing on trademarks, copyrights, publicity issues, and entertainment matters.
 Frank began his career as a Litigation and Trademark Associate at Cooley LLP in San Francisco, where he represented various technology, game, and start-up clients.